WSShawn/GAN/README.md

 Batch Normalization : After the Convolutional Layer, a batch normalization layer is implemented.
 It normalizes data at batch level so that it can be passed through the activation function afterwards.
 We are applying Batch Normalization to 2d images using BatchNorm2d().

 The generator that we have implemented consists in 4 blocks of layers, followed by a Transposed Convolutional layer and a Hyperbolic Tangent activation function, following the architecture in the paper by Radford A., Metz L. Chintala S. (2016).
+We are using a kernel of 4x4 as mentioned before.
+Every layer, except the first one, uses a stride of 2 and a padding of 1.
+The value of stride 2 ensures an output of increased dimension.
+Padding of 1 is added in order to imply the usage of every pixel of the input image in an equal number of transposed convolutions.
+For the first layer, the value of the padding is 0 and the stride is 1, as the input is 1-dimensional and hence the transposed convolution of the first layer is equivalent to a usual convolution with stride 1 and no padding.

 ```